Last updated: 28th July, 2021

 Change the property data type

-The 'type' of data that each property is affects the filtering options that are available in People CRM.
+The 'type' of data that each property is affects the filtering options that are available in your Customer Data Hub.

 The first time you track a custom property we will automatically classify the data as one of four types: